 A portion of CGRS-CA's revenue is derived from cost-reimbursable grants, which are conditioned upon certain performance requirements and/or the incurrence of allowable qualifying expenses.
 Amounts received are recognized as revenue when CGRS-CA has incurred expenditures in compliance with specific grant provisions.
 Any amounts received prior to incurring qualifying expenditures are reported as refundable advances on the statements of financial position.
-CGRS-CA entered into cost-reimbursable grants of \$670,152 which have not been recognized at June 30, 2022 because qualifying expenditures had not yet been incurred.
-As of June 30, 2022, CGRS-CA received \$29,822 in refundable advances for which qualifying expenditures had not been incurred.
-There were no refundable advances at June 30, 2021.
+CGRS-CA received cost-reimbursable grants of \$1,293,123 and \$431,197 which have not been recognized at June 30, 2024 and 2023, respectively, because qualifying expenditures had not yet been incurred.
+As of June 30, 2024 and 2023, CGRS-CA received \$181,706 and \$12,226, respectively, in refundable advances for which qualifying expenditures had not yet been incurred.